Over-the-Air Updates for IoT: What They Are and How to Approach Them

 1. You easily can update products after they're deployed in the field.

-Continuing to add new software features to a product will improve its functionality and make your customers happy.
+Continuing to add new software features to a product and entire systems will improve its functionality and make your customers happy.
 As you innovate, all customers—past and present—reap the benefits.

 2. You can rapidly address bugs and vulnerabilities at scale.